IstiakAhamedMubin/IstiakAhamedMubin/README.md

 ## 📌 About Me
 **A passionate CS Student from Bangladesh
 - 🔭 **I’m currently working on : Java Project
-- 🌱 **I’m currently learning : Something New
+- 🌱 **I’m currently learning : Data Structure & Algorithm
-- 🤔 **I’m looking for help with : DSA Project
+- 🤔 **I’m looking for help with : CP
 - 💬 **Ask me about : Tech
 - 📫 **How to reach me : 2024100000273@seu.edu.bd
 - 😄 **Pronouns : Istiak Ahamed